Badgerati/Pode/docs/Functions/Core/Route.md

 ```

 !!! tip
-    Furthermore, if you attempt to navigate to `http://localhost:8080/assets`, then Pode will attempt to display a default page such as `index.html`.
+    Furthermore, if you attempt to navigate to `http://localhost:8080/assets`, then Pode will attempt to display a default page such as `index.html` - [see here](../../../Tutorials/Routes/Overview#default-pages).

 ### Example 4